PingAuthorize

 --noLdap

-Specifies that no effort should be made to collect any information over LDAP.
-This option should only be used if the server is completely unresponsive or will not start and only as a last resort.
+Specifies that no information should be collected over LDAP.
+Use this option only if the server is completely unresponsive or won’t start, and only as a last resort.

-Specifies the ID of an additional process from which information is to be collected.
-This option is useful for troubleshooting external server tools and can be specified multiple times for each external server, respectively.
+Specifies the ID of an additional process from which information should be collected.
+This is a useful option for troubleshooting external server tools, and you can specify it multiple times for each external server.

 --sequential

-Use this option to diagnose Out of Memory errors.
-The tool collects data in parallel to minimize the collection time necessary for some analysis utilities.
-This option specifies that data collection should be run sequentially as opposed to in parallel.
-This action has the effect of reducing the initial memory footprint of this tool at a cost of taking longer to complete.
+Use this option to troubleshoot Out of Memory errors.
+By default, the collect-support-data tool collects data in parallel to minimize the collection time necessary for some analysis utilities.
+This option specifies that data collection should be run sequentially rather than in parallel.
+Specifying this option reduces the initial memory footprint of the collect-support-data tool but increases the time required for completion.

-Specifies the number of reports generated for commands that supports sampling (for example, vmstat, iostat, or mpstat).
-A value of 0 indicates that no reports will be generated for these commands.
-If this option is not specified, it defaults to 10.
+Specifies the number of reports generated for commands that support sampling (for example, vmstat, iostat, or mpstat).
+If you specify a value of 0, no reports are generated for these commands.
+If you don’t provide this option, the number of reports generated defaults to 10.

 Specifies the number of seconds between reports for commands that support sampling (for example, mpstat).
-This option must have a value greater than 0.
-If this option is not specified, it defaults to 1.
+You must specify a value greater than 0 for this option.
+If you don’t provide this option, the number of seconds between reports defaults to 1.

 Specifies the number of jstack samples to collect.
-If not specified, the default number of samples collected is 10.
+If you don’t provide this option, the number of samples collected defaults to 10.

 --collectExpensiveData

-Provides the ability to submit any additional information about the collected data set.
-The comment will be added to the generated archive as a README file.
+Allows provisioning of additional information about the collected data set.
+The comment you provide will be added to the generated archive as a README file.

 --includeBinaryFiles

-Specifies that binary files be included in the archive collection.
-By default, all binary files are automatically excluded in data collection.
+Specifies that binary files should be included in the archive collection.
+By default, all binary files are excluded from data collection.

 --outputPath